Does Gout Cause You to Sweat More?

 I noticed in myself, that sometimes if I was nervous, other people would just blush or may have felt a little warmer, whereas I would sweat rather easily and this would make me even more nervous causing me to sweat even more.
 Not fun I tell ya!
 As a matter of fact, gout sufferers over the age of 60 and male, experience as a group the most excessive sweating.

-Research has also shown that people who sweat more via exercise for example are at a lower risk of having kidney stones.
+Research has also shown that people who sweat more via exercise for example may have a lower risk of developing kidney stones.
 You sweat out more salt instead of having it form as stone in the kidneys and since people that sweat more usually drink more water which is another way to avoid kidney stones.
 Remember if you suffer from gout you are at a higher risk of developing kidney stones later in life.

 What you want to watch out for is heavy sweating or sweating profusely which can be counterproductive and raise your uric acid levels.
 For example, strenuous exercise since by sweating more, this will cause you to urinate less and urinating is the preferable method of ridding your body of excess uric acid, so this is why uric acid levels can go higher.
 Staying well hydrated at all times is the key to limiting this.